National Counselling and Referral Service (NCRS)

 - Counsellors will provide support in your call based on your needs

 - Counsellors can refer you to longer term supports for ongoing counselling

 - If you need an advocate, counsellors can refer you to an advocacy service

 - Counsellors can also provide information about trauma and its impacts

 - We try to answer each call when it rings and usually do

-- Sometimes we won’t be able to answer straight away and will need to put you on hold
+- Sometimes we won’t be able to answer straight away and you will be on hold until the next counsellor becomes available

 If you find it difficult to hear or speak you can contact us through the National Relay Service (NRS).
 Please phone 133 677.